Caveat Pars, Partners Beware!

-Partnering, as with any activity, has its unexpected challenges and pitfalls.
+Alliance pitfalls, as with any collaborative activity, have its unexpected challenges.
 Actually, this is probably more so than in traditional adversary relationships.
 In adversary relationships you must always watch your back.
 In relationships based on trust or what is perceived as trust, one can be lulled into a false sense of security.
 While you need to protect yourself from these dangerous situations, you do not want to create them by exhibiting the wrong attitude.

-To keep your alliances healthy, conflict should be dealt with immediately.
+To keep your alliances healthy and free from pitfalls, conflict should be dealt with immediately.
 This is your best chance for moving forward in any relationship.
 But, improperly challenged, conflict can be the death sentence to an alliance.

 Conflict doesn’t have to be a roadblock to a successful alliance if you and your partnering alliance members are willing to resolve the conflict at the core level, in a timely manner.
 In fact, the resolved conflict can lead to a stronger relationship through improved communication.
 Unfortunately, conflict that is left unresolved will lead to fatal flaws that will erode the relationship.